 O'Connor was nominated to the Supreme Court by President Reagan on August 19, 1981, fulfilling his campaign promise to appoint the first woman to the highest court in the United States.
 On September 21, O'Connor was confirmed by the U.S. Senate with a vote of 99–0.

 On July 1, 2005, she announced her intention to retire.
 In her letter to President George W. Bush, she said her retirement would take effect upon the confirmation of her successor.
 On July 19, Bush nominated D.C.
 Circuit Judge John Roberts to succeed O'Connor, who was later confirmed.

 President Obama awarded her the Presidential Medal of Freedom in July of 2009.

-Experts recommend Long-Term Care Insurance to be included as part of a retirement plan.
-These affordable policies provide tax-free resources for quality care, at home or a facility.
+Experts recommend Long-Term Care Insurance should be part of a retirement plan.
+These affordable policies provide tax-free resources for quality care, at home, or at a facility.
 In addition to protecting savings and income, they reduce the burdens placed on family members.

 Work with a Long-Term Care specialist who understands these products, underwriting, and claims.
-You can find a specialist by clicking here: https://www.LTCnews.com/contact.
+You can find a specialist by clicking here. https://www.ltcnews.com/support/work-with-a-specialist